alanxoc3/radico8/README.md

 radico8 is both a [youtube stream](https://youtube.com/channel/UCNiwmNlnzY0Rg17Ii2RPIkw/live) and [web radio](http://radico8.xoc3.io/stream.ogg) that plays [pico-8](https://www.lexaloffle.com/pico-8.php) music.

 ## submitting songs
-if you know some good pico-8 music, submit a pull request adding the lexaloffle cart-id and track to the [playlist.txt](./playlist.txt) file. the repo admins might remove some songs, please don't feel bad if they remove your song.
+if you know some good pico-8 music, submit a pull request adding the lexaloffle cart-id and track to the [playlist.txt](./playlist.txt) file.

 ## issues
 please create a github issue if the stream is down and i'll try to get it back up as soon as i can. you can submit issues for small feature suggestions and bugfixes too.